Today’s delicious dish – Oven BBQ Chicken Breasts

 It’s a good idea to examine your chicken breasts and do any trimming that is necessary.
 You don’t want your family to have to eat around inedible parts.
 Sometimes boneless skinless chicken breasts have hunks of fat hanging on them, sometimes there is a piece of cartilage running down the side, and I have even occasionally seen a small bone in there that must be part of the wishbone.
 The mechanical process that cuts chicken breasts away from the bone is probably less successful with chicken breasts that are larger or smaller than average.

-You will start by putting olive oil in a 9” x 13” baking and getting it very hot (while you get the rest of the stuff ready).
+You will start by putting olive oil in a 9” x 13” baking pan and getting it very hot (while you get the rest of the stuff ready).
 Take care not to burn yourself as you fit the chicken pieces in the pan.
 It starts out as a tight squeeze, but some room gets made as the chicken cooks.
-It can be challenging to handle the finished chicken pieces without losing control of them – I dropped one on the floor recently!
+If you happen to have a larger baking dish, go ahead and use it.
+Be careful to handle the finished chicken pieces without losing control of them – I dropped one on the floor recently!
 I suggest using large tongs, although a fork works pretty well too.

 At the end, you will broil the chicken pieces after a last slather of barbecue sauce.
 Keep an eye on it to be sure it doesn’t burn; I find that 5 minutes is just right.

 - 6 boneless skinless chicken breasts (4 to 4 1/2 pounds)

 Turn oven on to 400 degrees.